fubar2/toolfactory-galaxy-server/README.md

 It is safe to run on a normally secured Linux laptop or desktop.
 It runs as a set of Docker containers, so it is secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.
 The rpyc remote procedure call server and calling client code are described below.

+## Tutorial and documentation

+There is an accompanying GTN ToolFactory developer tutorial PR in beta test.
+[It is available here on a private server](https://training.galaxy.lazarus.name/training-material/topics/dev/tutorials/tool-generators/tutorial.html) to help explain how this Appliance can be used to generate Galaxy tools from working command line scripts.

 ## Installation and startup